elixir-lsp/elixir-ls/README.md

 some
 ```

-when a breakpoint is reached on line with `some`, the last bound value for `a` seen by expression breakpoint evaluator is 5 (should be 4).
+If a breakpoint is set on the line with `some_function()`, the last bound value for a seen by the expression breakpoint evaluator will be `5`, even though it should be `4`.

+Additionally, while all bound variables are accessible in the expression evaluator, it doesn't support accessing module attributes since those are determined at compile-time.

 ## Automatic builds and error reporting

-Builds are performed automatically when files are saved.
-If you want this to happen automatically when you type, you can turn on "autosave" in your IDE.

-Starting in Elixir 1.6, Mix compilers adhere to the [Mix.Task.Compiler](https://hexdocs.pm/mix/master/Mix.Task.Compiler.html) behaviour and return their error and warning diagnostics in a standardized way.
-Errors and warnings will be shown inline in your code as well as in the "Problems" pane in the IDE.
-If you're using an earlier version of Elixir, you'll need to look at the text log from the extension to see the errors and warnings.
+The ElixirLS provides automatic builds and error reporting.
+By default, builds are triggered automatically when files are saved, but you can also enable "autosave" in your IDE to trigger builds as you type.
+If you prefer to disable automatic builds, you can set the `elixirLS.autoBuild` configuration option to `false`.

+Internally, ElixirLS uses the `mix compile` task to compile Elixir code.
+When errors or warnings are encountered during compilation, they are returned as LSP diagnostics.
+Your IDE may display them inline in your code as well as in the "Problems" pane.
+This allows you to quickly identify and fix errors in your code as you work.

 ## Dialyzer integration

+[Dialyzer](http://erlang.org/doc/apps/dialyzer/dialyzer_chapter.html) is a static analysis tool used to identify type discrepancies, unused code, unreachable code, and other warnings in Erlang and Elixir code.
+ElixirLS provides automatic integration with Dialyzer to help catch issues early on in the development process.

-ElixirLS will automatically analyze your project with [Dialyzer](http://erlang.org/doc/apps/dialyzer/dialyzer_chapter.html) after each successful build.
-It maintains a "manifest" file in `.elixir_ls/dialyzer_manifest` that stores the results of the analysis.
-The initial analysis for a project can take a few minutes, but after that's completed, modules are re-analyzed only if necessary, so subsequent analyses are typically very fast -- often less than a second.
-It also looks at your modules' abstract code to determine whether they reference any modules that haven't been analyzed and includes them automatically.
+After each successful build, ElixirLS automatically analyzes the project with Dialyzer and maintains a "manifest" file in .elixir_ls/dialyzer_manifest to store the results of the analysis.
+The initial analysis of a project can take a few minutes, but subsequent analyses are usually very fast, often taking less than a second.
+ElixirLS also looks at your modules' abstract code to determine whether they reference any modules that haven't been analyzed and includes them automatically.

 You can control which warnings are shown using the `elixirLS.dialyzerWarnOpts` setting in your project or IDE's `settings.json`.
-Find available options in Erlang [docs](http://erlang.org/doc/man/dialyzer.html) at section "Warning options".
+You can find available options in [dialyzer documentation](http://erlang.org/doc/man/dialyzer.html) under the section "Warning options".

 To disable Dialyzer completely, set `elixirLS.dialyzerEnabled` to false.

-Sometimes dialyzer can get stuck with incorrect/no longer applying warnings.
-It's best to restart the language server in that case.
+If Dialyzer gets stuck and emits incorrect or no longer applying warnings, it's best to restart the language server.

-ElixirLS's Dialyzer integration uses internal, undocumented Dialyzer APIs, and so it won't be robust against changes to these APIs in future Erlang versions.

 ## Code completion

-ElixirLS bundles an advanced code completion provider.
-The provider builds on [Elixir Sense](https://github.com/elixir-lsp/elixir_sense) library and utilizes two main mechanisms.
-The first one is reflection - getting information about compiled modules from Erlang and Elixir APIs.
-The second one is AST analysis of the current text buffer.
-While reflection gives precise results, it is not well suited for on demand completion of symbols from the currently edited file.
-The compiled version is likely to be outdated or the file may not compile at all.
-AST analysis helps in that case but it has its limitations.
-Unfortunately it is infeasible to be 100% accurate, especially with Elixir being a metaprogramming heavy language.
+ElixirLS provides an advanced code completion provider, which is built on top of the [Elixir Sense](https://github.com/elixir-lsp/elixir_sense) library.
+This code completion provider uses two main mechanisms to provide suggestions to the user.

+The first mechanism is reflection, which involves getting information about compiled modules from the Erlang and Elixir APIs.
+This mechanism provides precise results, but it is not well suited for on-demand completion of symbols from the currently edited file.
+The compiled version of the code may be outdated or the file may not even compile, which can lead to inaccurate results.

+The second mechanism used by the code completion provider is AST analysis of the current text buffer.
+This mechanism helps in cases where reflection is not accurate enough, such as when completing symbols from the currently edited file.
+However, it also has its limitations.
+Due to the metaprogramming-heavy nature of Elixir, it is infeasible to be 100% accurate with AST analysis.

 The completions include: